 - Alexander Singewald, Legal Consultant to ESOMAR's Legal Affairs Committee, Singewald Consultancy

-- Howard Fienberg, CAE – The Insights Association, VP, Advocacy, The Insights Association
+- Howard Fienberg, CAE – The Insights Association, SVP, Advocacy, The Insights Association

 - Kim Smouter, Government Affairs Manager, ESOMAR